The arbitrage-free Multivariate Mixture Dynamics Model: Consistent single-assets and index volatility smiles: Introduction

 Implied volatility however does indeed show a strike dependence; in the common jargon, this behavior is described with the term {\em smile} whenever volatility has a minimum around the forward asset price level, or {\em skew} when low--strike implied volatilities are higher than high--strike ones.
 In the following we will loosely speak of both effects as ''volatility smile''.

 In recent years, many researches have tried to incorporate the smile effect into a consistent theory.
-Generally speaking four main streams of investigation can be identified in a univariate setting.
+Several streams of investigation can be identified in a univariate setting.
+We do not aim at completeness in the following review, but just present a few relevant examples.

 A first approach is based on assuming an {\em alternative explicit dynamics} for the asset--price process that by construction ensures the existence of volatility smiles or skews.
-An example is the CEV process proposed by Cox \cite{cox} and Cox and Ross \cite{cox_ross}.
-A different example is the displace diffusion model by Rubinstein \cite{rubi83}.
-A general class of problems was presented by Carr, Tari and Zariphopoulou \cite{Carr}.
-In general the alternative explicit dynamics does not reproduce accurately enough the market volatility structures. since it is based on quite stylized dynamics.
+Typically, in this dynamics the diffusion coefficient of the asset price is a deterministic function of the asset price itself and of time.
+This is referred to with the term ``local volatility".
+Examples include the CEV process proposed by Cox \cite{cox} and Cox and Ross \cite{cox_ross}.
+A different example is the displaced diffusion model by Rubinstein \cite{rubi83}.
+In general the alternative explicit dynamics does not reproduce accurately enough the market volatility structures, since it is based on quite stylized dynamics, with the mixture dynamics exception we will see in a moment.

 A second approach is based on the assumption of a {\em continuum of traded strikes} \cite{Breeden}.
 This was extended yielding an explicit expression for the Black--Scholes implied volatility as a function of strike and maturity \cite{Derman,DermanKani,Dupire,Dupire1}.
 This approach however needs a smooth interpolation of option prices between consecutive traded strikes and maturities.
 Explicit expressions for the risk--neutral stock price dynamics were also derived by minimizing the relative entropy to a prior distribution \cite{Avellaneda} and by assuming an analytical function describing the volatility surface \cite{BrownRandall}.